ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

   be Unicode enabled, there are a number of aspects of this that need discussion.
-  Not all regexp implementations that one might want to map I-Regexps to will support accesses to Unicode tables that enable executing on constructs such as `\p{IsCoptic}`.
+  Not all regexp implementations that one might want to map I-Regexps into will support accesses to Unicode tables that enable executing on constructs such as `\p{IsCoptic}`.
   Fortunately, the `\p`/`\P` feature in general is now quite widely available.